RobecoSAM Climate Global Bonds IH EUR

 Carbon intensity expresses the aggregate efficiency of the government bond allocation of the portfolio.
 Each country’s carbon intensity is calculated by normalizing the country’s greenhouse gas emissions (expressed in carbon equivalents) by its population size.
 The portfolio's aggregate intensity figure is calculated by multiplying each portfolio holding’s intensity figure by its respective portfolio weight.
 The same is done for the government bonds in the index.
 Carbon efficient countries have lower intensity values.
 The portfolios score is shown in blue and the index in grey.

-Based on transaction prices, the fund's return was -0.05%.
-The fund posted a positive absolute return in April as interest rates fell.
-The fund's steepener positions in the United States added significantly to performance, while the contribution from duration was negative.
-Credit and EMD detracted from performance given the tightening of corporate bond spreads versus Euro swap spreads.
-FX detracted from performance as the yen traded a bit weaker.
+Based on transaction prices, the fund's return was -0.40%.
+The fund posted a negative absolute return in August, as global interest rates increased, while credit spreads tightened.
+The fund's steepener positions in the United States, Canada, Sweden and New Zealand added to performance, while the contribution from duration was also positive.

 Expectation of fund manager